As the years quickly spool behind me, I've realized that one of the things to be thankful for is time. Yes, I'm grateful

 I recently watched a 60 minutes interview with Tim Green.
 His time is nearing an end as he battles Amyotrophic Lateral Sclerosis.
 ALS is a progressive neurodegenerative disorder known as Lou Gehrig's disease.
 In his most poignant sentiment, Green stated,

 Life can never be long enough."Tim Green

 In the interview, Tim Green said he has everything right now, despite his successful football career and now failing health, because he has time with his family every day.

 The story explains that Tim Green was adopted, so 'everything' to him means family.
 The Greens' grown children all live in the same neighborhood and eat dinner together five nights a week.

-When we’re young, we think we have all the time in the world.
-It’s not until we become older and begin reading thankful quotes that we realize how precious time is.
+When we're young, we believe we have all the time in the world.
+It's not until we become older and begin reading thankful quotes that we realize the preciousness of time.

 At the end of your life, you will never regret not having passed one more test, winning one more verdict or not closing one more deal.
 You will regret time not spent with a husband, a child, a friend, or a parent."Barbara Bush

 I'd have to say my best advice is to spend time with your loved ones.
 Be stingy with time spent on meaningless things and generous with the time you give to those you love.
 That's it.
 Simple.

 When my youngest daughter was little, she always had me kissing her boo-boos.
 I did it because, as every mother knows, it makes them feel better.
 What took me a long time to understand was why.

 One day my daughter asked me to kiss her boo-boo when I was pressed for time.
 I hurriedly obliged.
 She cried, telling me it wasn't any good because my kiss didn't have any love.

 Cindy Lauper's lyrics have always reminded me of the push and pull of time when it comes to raising our children.
 The song is a little bittersweet.